GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.md

 Geoplatform CCB WordPress Theme, Copyright 2018 Geoplatform.gov.
 Geoplatform CCB is distributed under the terms of the GNU GPL.

+Geoplatform CCB Theme is incorporates code and templates from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.
+Underscores WordPress Theme is distributed under the terms of the GNU GPL

 Geoplatform CCB bundles the following third-party resources: